Origin of Surface Art

 I release a couple of Essaye ranges each year with new prints and styles, and there are some popular designs that are always available.
 For example, I know customers really like my mikko print so I have mikko tops and mikko A-Line skirts in the all-year-round range.
 I keep adding new colourways to keep things fresh.

-I’ve started getting some designs digitally printed which gives me more choice of base fabric.
+I’ve started getting some of my designs digitally printed which gives me more choice of base fabric.
 Plus, there are things I can do with digital that weren’t possible with screen printing.
+For our digital printing, we work with a small family owned and run business in China that specialises in small runs.
+The business undergoes regular audits to ensure they comply with labour laws and health and safety practices.

 Surface Art Studio